arcaicandy/PiQRAP/documentation/build-instructions.md

 ### SD-Card

-The SD-Card size should be 8Mb or greater but doesnt need to be as music is not stored on the card itelf.
+The SD-Card size should be 8Mb or greater but doesn't need to be as music is not stored on the card itself.
 It's best to get the fastest type of card you can.
-Not neccessary but the faster it is the faster the player will start up and the faster performing these instructions will be.
+Not necessary but the faster it is the faster the player will start up and the faster performing these instructions will be.

 ### USB Stick

 The music that PiQRAP plays needs to be on a USB Stick inserted in one of the USB sockets of the Raspberry Pi.
-Size can be whatever you need for your music upto the limits supported by the Module of Pi you are using.
+Size can be whatever you need for your music up to the limits supported by the Module of Pi you are using.

 ## Setting up the Raspberry Pi OS

 ### 1\.
 Burn the Raspberry Pi OS \(32 bit\) Image

 This guide uses the version of Raspberry Pi OS with the desktop windowing/GUI system installed (Raspberry Pi OS with desktop).
-It's not neccessary to use the GUI and for most applications once PiQRAP is configured you won't use it at all but it does make the setup process easier.
+It's not necessary to use the GUI and for most applications once PiQRAP is configured you won't use it at all but it does make the setup process easier.
 It also helps with debugging if you have issues.

 It is recommended you use the [Raspberry Pi Imager](https://www.raspberrypi.org/software/) available from the [Raspberry Pi Foundation website](https://www.raspberrypi.org/).